rashmi0305/RISCV-Simulator---Innovators/README.md

 -----

 ## Questions we had in initial stages:
+### Phase -3
+    What to take Cache Data datastructure
+    How to put both instructions and data in same cache Should we store data, or should store only tag and index bits How to do execution based on variable latency Which replacement policy is better other than LRU
 ### Phase -2
     How to check data dependency
     How to calculate IPC